Ymasumac Marañón

 Learning begins with the ongoing work of listening inwardly and developing the capacity to move in alignment with one’s deepest truths and responsibilities.

-• Purposeful Disruption
+• Purposeful Renewal

 Transformation often requires confronting inherited assumptions and long-standing structures that limit collective flourishing and imagination.